novoalab/tRIBO-seq/README.md

 ## Contact

-If you have any issues running this code, please go first over previous [issues](https://github.com/novoalab/Ribo-embedded/issues).
+If you have any issues running this code, please go first over previous [issues].
 If you still can't figure it out based on the prior responses/issues raised, please open a new issue.
 Thanks!